 Now summer is here we tend to spend less time thinking about heating our home and our boiler and more time thinking about enjoying the sunshine and getting outdoors.

 However, it’s important to remember many of us rely on our boiler throughout the year to ensure we have hot water (which you’ll need even for cooler summer showers).
 And, that now is also a good time to take action to help ensure your boiler will work efficiently when you need to heat your home again later in the year.

 Here are five things you should consider to keep your boiler working at its best all year round.

 Whether you already have a high efficiency condensing boiler or an older boiler, one of the most important things you can do is to get it serviced at least once a year.
 This will ensure it runs efficiently and smoothly for years to come.
 Rather than waiting for something to go wrong and paying premium prices for repairs, servicing your boiler regularly can help you identify any issues early and prevent costly repairs down the road.
 A typical boiler service can cost between £80-£1001, but if you have boiler cover its worth checking as some companies who offer boiler cover do also include an annual service.

 The efficiency levels of boilers in the UK are determined by measuring how much fuel is converted into energy that is used (and not wasted).
 All modern gas boilers are condensing boilers, which are more efficient because they can capture energy from condensed water vapour2 and recover more heat, requiring less fuel to run.

-If you don't already have a condensing boiler, summer is the perfect time to consider upgrading your boiler to a more energy efficient one because you aren’t relying on your boiler as much for your central heating in your home.
+If you don't already have a condensing boiler, summer is the perfect time to consider upgrading to a new boiler that is more energy efficient because you aren’t relying on your boiler as much for your central heating in your home.